Being Your Own Bank – UNRAVELED…

 Dividend paying whole life insurance can provide you with a guaranteed, permanent, growing, tax-free death benefit and a guaranteed lifetime premium regardless of health changes.
 The same dollars that create your death benefit simultaneously create and build your cash value.
 The guaranteed continual growth of cash value provides full cost recovery.
 The interest and dividends are not reported as taxable income (Under the Internal Revenue Code section 72e and 7702, the accumulation of the cash value inside the insurance contract is tax-advantaged.
 It accumulates tax deferred and can be accessed tax free, so long as it is designed and maintained properly).
 Cash values and dividends are liquid and contractually guaranteed to be available upon request of the policy owner.
 It can include a benefit to complete the plan if disability occurs.

 The disadvantages of whole life insurance, even if designed properly, is that you have to qualify for the insurance.
 If you do not, someone you have an insurable interest on (spouse, child, employee, etc.) has to qualify.
 It is a long term strategy, similar to a bond, your focus should be on 10-30 years.
-Like starting a new business, it takes time to begin earning a profit from an “interest rate” perspective, usually 5-10 years.
+If not designed properly it will take a significant amount of time to start earning a positive return, usually between 10-20 years (if done right its 3-7).
 Higher rates of return can be achieved elsewhere.
-If it is not designed and used properly it could cause you major tax consequences in the future.
-Most whole life insurance loan rates are variable, which means they are not guaranteed and can fluctuate.
+If it is NOT designed and used properly it could cause you major tax consequences in the future.
+Some whole life insurance loan rates are variable, which means the rate can fluctuate, others are fixed, but can have higher interest rates than other lending institutions.
 Life insurance dividends are not a distribution of a company’s earnings to shareholders, they are recognized as a “return” of premium payments (they are a share of operating profits to policyholders).
-Dividends once issued and received are guaranteed, however, the insurance company does not have to issue them.
+Dividends once issued and received are guaranteed, however, the insurance company does not guarantee to issue them.
 If you are looking for immediate cash flow or short term purchase, whole life insurance should not be considered.
 Again, it is a long term insurance product and should be considered to be part of your lifelong financial objectives.

 How Does It Allow You to Be a Bank?